leonardpitzu/somfy_cover/README.md

 The receiver/decoder component was implemented to cover this case based on the RTS decoder component from https://github.com/rstrouse/ESPSomfy-RTS

 All credits go to the original authors.

+## License

+Feel free to reuse the code as you please.
+I did this strictly for my own purpose and have no time/resources or any means to test it on something else than my original shades.
+It might have (read it as "it has") bugs but unless i experience them i have no way to fix them :)